lakshayt7/starter-hugo-academic/content/_index.md

           date_start: '2020-05-15'
           date_end: '2020-07-22'
           description: |2-
-            * Implemented Kernel Prediction Network, an Autoencoder-based architecture in TensorFlow and tested its performance for video denoising
+            * Implemented Autoencoder-based deep learning models in TensorFlow for denoising grainy, low-light videos
-            * Achieved State of the Art SSIM of 0.89 and PSNR of 30.14 on Samsung Burst Image Dataset - a dataset consisting of noisy videos by introducing the use of perceptual loss and four-channel bayer images instead of three-channel RGB
+            * Achieved State of the Art SSIM of 0.89 and PSNR of 30.14 in high-quality video generation using perceptual loss

         - title: Software Development Intern
           company: IITK Summer of Code